Solutions Engineering, Integrations & Full-Stack Development

 Build Sprint

-Build and deploy the full production system in 2 to 4 weeks.
+Build and deploy the workflow in 2 to 4 weeks with validation layers, logs, and a human review path for exceptions.
 You own the code and data infrastructure.

 What a useful first build looks like